jul/yahi/docs/source/index.rst

 =================

 - for basic log aggregation, I do recommand using command line;
-- for one shot metrics I recommand an interactive console (bpython or ipython);
+- for one shot metrics I recommend an interactive console (bpython or ipython);
 - for specific metrics or elaborate filters I recommand using the API.

-Since it is console oriented, it is easy to use as a requesting language.